 Designing for Vehicle Graphics

 Unless you have done it before, chances are you should hire someone to create vehicle graphics for you.
 Your local sign shop is a great start, but they may not have the expertise either.
-There are nationwide companies that can design vehicle graphics, but already be sure to check their reviews and their portfolio.
-My husband created a few designs that can be customized to your vehicle and sent to the a local printer.
+There are nationwide companies that can design vehicle graphics – always do your research and check their reviews and their portfolio.
 Chances are, by calling around to local and regional sign companies, someone will be able to help you design vehicle graphics that suite your needs.

 The design itself should be eye-catching.
 Anyone should be able to guess that your vehicle represents what you are all about.
 While you can choose to showcase the many amenities you have (say combining parks, pools, and a fitness center, you may be better off choosing one park, or one facility to showcase.
 Fun slogans such as “Follow me to the park” or “Let’s take a hike” may attract additional attention.
 Good practice is to always include your organization’s name, phone number, website, and even social media icons.
 This gives passerby’s a call-to-action: go find us on social media.

 RTA Cut Graphics – RTA stands for “Ready to Apply.”
 These graphics cut out of single color vinyl, and are usually applied to get a message across without using any printed material.
 This type of vehicle graphics are going to be the cheapest, but do not provide the “POP” or “WOW Factor” that printed graphics do.

 Partial Wrap – Partial Wraps are the best of both worlds.
 These graphics could cover anywhere from 25-75% of your vehicle.
 We like these wraps because they do not cover as much surface, which means over the long life-span of your wrap, it will have less places to fail or peel.
 [We’ll talk more about the lifespan of a vehicle wrap below].This is the middle ground as far as cost goes.